Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - The scaling of rectangle and circle was wrong when loading a KVA in a video of a different size.
     Fixed - Crash when trying to render extra drawings like chronometer in a capture screen.
     Fixed - The speed slider could fail to keep its value when loading a new video in a replay observer.
+    Fixed - Kinematics measurements were off by one frame when the coordinate system is itself tracked.

 0.9.3 - July 2020.
     Improved - Playback: more memory can be allocated for cache memory.